 There are several different options for climbing the bridge, including a short ‘taster’ trip.
 It is an amzing experience to be right up on the top, 134 metres above the water.
 It’s an adventurous climb too, up ladders and catwalks, really quite a thrill and just a bit scary.
 But it’s safe and well organised.
 However, BridgeClimb is expensive ++, so you might prefer just to walk over the Bridge and visit the Pylon Lookout instead.

-Taronga Zoo: do the Wild Ropes course
+Taronga Zoo: Wild Ropes course

 Taronga Zoo is famous for all the right reasons.
 The animal exhibits are modern, the setting is sublime.
 You can easily spend a half day here or a full day if you are a keen animal lover.
 There’s a high ropes course within the Zoo at an additional cost. that’s something that active teenagers will enjoy.